 Perhaps the most financially appealing aspect of a VA home loan is the fact that it requires a whopping down payment amount of zero dollars.
 While other types of home loans may offer some waivers on down payments in extreme circumstances, the VA loan program is the only one that offers unrestricted access to total home financing.

-That no down payment feature means that veterans can come to the table with less liquidity and cash on hand than most other buyers.
+The ability to buy without a down payment means that veterans can come to the table with less liquidity and cash on hand than most other buyers.

 2. No PMI

-Private mortgage insurance is a monthly cost that conventional borrowers have to pay unless they put down at least 20 percent as a downpayment.
-PMI is another means of safeguarding lenders in case you default on your home loan.
+Private mortgage insurance is a monthly cost that conventional borrowers have to pay unless they put down at least 20% of the total loan as a down payment.
+PMI is designed to safeguard lenders in case buyers default on their home loans

 The beauty of a VA loan is that there is no monthly private mortgage insurance.
 Period.
-The Office of Veterans Affairs guarantees your mortgage up to a percentage that renders the PMI unnecessary.
+The Department of Veterans Affairs’ guarantee of your mortgage renders the PMI unnecessary.

 Even if a down payment is eliminated from the process, traditional home buyers are still left to foot the bill for closing costs.
 That isn’t necessarily so with a VA loan.